ahill818/ou-website/content/authors/white/_index.md

   #   link: https://github.com
 ---

-Evan joined the group in Fall 2024.
-Evan is working on developing hazardous weather predictions through postprocessing of global model forecasts.
+Evan joined the group in Fall 2024 as an undergraduate research assistant and worked on developing severe weather predictions through postprocessing of global model forecasts.
+After obtaining an MS in Data Analytics in 2026, Evan rejoined the group as a PhD student focused on applying AI and deep learning techniques for other high-impact weather phenomena.